 - Finish through with your hips

-Hopefully this article has helped you get over your deadlift worries, and the next time you see a trap bar or kettlebell you will pick it up and start deadlifting.
+Hopefully, this article has helped you get over your deadlift worries, and the next time you see a trap bar or kettlebell you will have more confidence to a better version of yourself.